JodaOrg/global-tz/README.md

 The result is that IANA database data for Reykjavik prior to 1970 is incorrect.
 By contrast, global-tz uses the previous approach that supports both models of Time Zones, ensuring that identifiers only alias across an ISO 3166-1 boundary where no other data is available.
-(Europe/Reykjavik is not yet an alias to Africa/Abidjan, but soon will be.
-Other locations have been aliased already, notably in Africa and the Carribean.)

 ## ISO-3166-1